-If you must remove the coolant reservoir cap, follow these steps to avoid personal injury:
+If you must remove the radiator cap, follow these steps to avoid personal injury:

-- 1. Before you remove the cap, turn the engine off and let it cool. - 2.
-When the engine is cool, wrap a thick cloth around the cap.
-Slowly turn cap counterclockwise until pressure begins to release. - 3.
-Step back while the pressure releases. - 4.
-When you are sure that all the pressure has been released, use the cloth to turn it counterclockwise and remove the cap.
+1. Before you remove the cap, turn the engine off and let it cool.

+2. When the engine is cool, wrap a thick cloth around the cap.
+Slowly turn cap counterclockwise until pressure begins to release.

+3. Step back while the pressure releases.

+4. When you are sure that all the pressure has been released, use the cloth to turn it counterclockwise and remove the cap.
-Change your engine coolant according to the appropriate schedule listed in the Scheduled Maintenance Guide.